RabbitSnore/deception_ei/reports/main_report.md

 The third research question concerned whether emotional intelligence and trait empathy predicted the judgment critiera provided by the receivers.
 Receivers' listed critiera were coded into four categories: cognitive complexity, emotional features, expressive indices, and paraverbal aspects.

-For each of these categories, I fit and compared a series of linear mixed effects models.
+For each of these categories, we fit and compared a series of linear mixed effects models.
 In the first model, the number of criteria listed was predicted by veracity, with random intercepts and slopes for each receiver and random intercepts for each sender.
 In the second model, the four empathy subscales were added as predictors.
 In the third model, the four emotional intelligence subscales were added as predictors.
-I compared each of these models using likelihood ratio tests to find a preferred model.
+We compared each of these models using likelihood ratio tests to find a preferred model.

 ## Cognitive Complexity